Building resilient economies – the role of policy

 In times of crises, governments take a more decisive role, and their actions can have an essential impact on industry operations.
 How can the possibility of such global crises be anticipated in risk management, and how can these risks be effectively mitigatedfor vulnerable industries, while also balancing requirements for economic competitiveness?
 How can favorable framework conditions for risk mitigation be put in place in order to facilitate industry initiatives?

 The workshop and Round Table discussion by experts from industry and policy will investigate the role of policy-making for raw material risk mitigation and possible ways forward.
-The registration will open soon, stay tuned!
+You can register here until November 7.

 About the Project